sourcescript/react-simple-tabs/README.md

   <TabList>
     <TabItem>Home</TabItem>
   </TabList>

   <TabBox>
     <TabContent>Whatever</TabContent>
   </TabBox>
 </Tab>
 ```

 This way, it doesn't try to assume which selector should be used to style the tabs, nor should it try to hide something away from its consumer.

-## Acknolwedgement
+## Acknowledgement

-**react-simple-tabs* &copy; 2015+, Sourcescript.
+**react-simple-tabs** &copy; 2015+, Sourcescript. **react-simple-tabs** is released under the [MIT License](https://mit-license.org).